Understand How People Across the World Feel Vastly Varying Emotions When Looking at the Same Colours.

 Red for Excitement and Happiness

 Red is the most exciting colour, isn’t it?
 It is the colour of love, danger, high emotions, danger, heat and…err…tomatoes.
 In many different cultures it is all about good luck, prosperity and happiness.
 What’s not to like about red?
-This is the colour that is often accompanied by a vibrant English voice over and some sensual images.
+This is the colour that is often accompanied by a vibrant sounds and some sensual images.

 Well, if you are dealing with African countries then it can be associated with death and aggression there.
 It is classed as the colour of mourning in South Africa, while in Russia it is strongly linked to communism.
 This is a powerful colour that stokes emotions and need to be used carefully in any country or culture.